AydenHocking/HTML-CSS/Review_Page_with_Fetch_Rest_API_Project/README.md

-# Blog API Project
+# Review Page with Fetch and Rest API Project

-This project is a blog-style API where users can add, edit, and delete blog posts.
-The site interacts with a JSON database to manage the posts and manipulate them in different ways.
-A keyword search bar is implemented, along with various organization techniques.
+This project is a review page in which users can add, edit, and remove reviews from a JSON database.
+It uses a star review system to calculate average scores and organize the reviews across the page.
+The user can adjust the organization method based on their preference.

 ---